friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 If you've done any Node.js programming, you've likely used and even written functions that have this shape.
 If not and you'd like to get a feel for using and writing functions in this style, I recommend you take a few hours one afternoon and complete the exercises in [Learn You The Node.js](https://github.com/workshopper/learnyounode).

-Now, the template we have doesn't show how to deal with failures.
+The template we have doesn't show how to deal with failures.
 Here's a slightly fuller template:

 {% highlight scala %}
 // exception-passing style: